Emily-Nilsen/promptutor/src/pages/docs/professional-writing.md

 Enter a URL in the following formula to generate a succinct table that highlights the product features, benefits, and problem-solving capabilities of the website you're interested in.

 {% callout type="warning" title="Prompt formula" %}
 Present the product's features, benefits, and problem-solving aspects in a concise tabular format.
-Access the comprehensive details on the product's feature page via the provided URL: [url / product page url].
+Access the comprehensive details on the product's feature page via the provided URL: [link to product page].
 {% /callout %}

 {% callout title="Example" %}